reportportal/docs/src/md/src/WorkWithReports/ViewLaunches.md

 ### Retried test case (retry)

-In case you implement a retry logic for your tests in a test framework, ReportPortal will reflect it by adding special retry structure.
+In case you implemented a retry logic for your tests in a test framework, ReportPortal will reflect it by adding special retry structure.
 If there were a few invocations of the one test case, all these invocations will be shown as the one test case in ReportPortal.

 On a log view you can see all logs and all information about all invocations.
 But in statistics and auto-analysis the ReportPortal will take in account only the last invocation.
 So that a launch statistics will be more accurate.